sleepymalc/pbb.wtf/content/posts/BertrandParadox/index.md

 Let's consider the following experiment: There is a black box (you can't see what's inside) containing some dice with various sides, e.g., a usual $6$-sided die, a $15$-sided, etc. I'll randomly pick one and roll it (you still can't see this process).
 Now, what's the probability of the result being $8$?

 "*There is just not enough information!*" you might say.
-But after second thought, a clever student will yell at me, "*The probability is $0$ since there are infinitely many outcomes, and we can't distinguish them!*" While this is true, I think this is an excellent example to make us aware that it gets tricker when infinity involves: sometimes, the answer may not be apparent, **AT** ALL***.
+But after second thought, a clever student will yell at me, "*The probability is $0$ since there are infinitely many outcomes, and we can't distinguish them!*" While this is true, I think this is an excellent example to make us aware that it gets tricker when infinity involves: sometimes, the answer may not be apparent.

 > As a spoiler, the main reason that we're able to find out the answer of the above cases, is because of the *principle of indifference* is well-defined.